jhenry/rails_install_fest/instablog_demo/README.markdown

+## Setting up our environment

+Start the db (sqlite3 is not installed by default)

+	$ pg_ctl start -w

+Set the db connection

+	$ cp sample/config/database.yml instablog/config/

-## Creating a blog in less than 5 steps
+## Creating a blog in 5 steps

 We're going to start by creating a blog, in less than 5 steps.
 Before we begin, we'll want to open up a terminal.